HTTPArchive/almanac.httparchive.org/src/content/en/2025/security.md

 ### Unsupported CSP directives in `<meta>`

-While CSP *can* be configured via `<meta>` tags and this behaviour has been observed on 0.59% of mobile pages, certain CSP directives are explicitly disallowed in meta implementations and will be ignored by browsers.
+While CSP *can* be configured via `<meta>` tags and this behaviour has been observed on 0.59% of mobile pages, certain CSP directives are explicitly disallowed in `<meta>` tag implementations and will be ignored by browsers.
 These directives can only be set by using the `Content-Security-Policy` response header.

 <figure>
   <table>